hermonochy/QuizMaster/README.md

 3. Install tkinter: ```sudo apt-get install python3-tk```
 4. Install packages in `requirements.txt`: ```pip3 install -r requirements.txt```

-*Steps 1 and 2 are optional but recommended.*
+*Steps 1 and 2 are optional, but recommended if you wish to avoid a headache.*

 ### Running QuizMaster

 In a command line window,  in Linux, enter `./run.sh` and `run.bat` for Windows.

  Press either `Play a Quiz` or `Make a Quiz` in the homepage. `Make a Quiz` will open [QuizCreator](#quiz-creator), `Play a Quiz` will start the game (see below).